 - Roasted red pepper pizza sauce

-- Any store bought marinara -- I adore the kind from Organic Bello that I buy at Whole Foods, and Delallo sauces will never disappoint).
+- Five-ingredient marinara sauce or any marinara you have on hand (homemade or not!).
+I adore the kind from Organic Bello that I buy at Whole Foods, and Delallo sauces will never disappoint.

 - Homemade pesto (or store bought!)